HDembinski/HDembinski.github.io/exceptions.md

 Changing `read_file` so that it accepts the filename is breaking modularisation.
 The author of `read_file` cannot and should not need to know in which context this function is used.

-A better design is to catch the exception in the layer where the context information like the filename is available, and then add that information to the exception and re-throw it.
-Implementation-wise, there are some options on how to achieve this.
-The recommended way is to use [Boost.Exception, as described here](https://www.boost.org/doc/libs/1_72_0/libs/exception/doc/motivation.html).
+A better design is to catch the exception in a higher layer where the context information like the filename is available, and then add that information to the exception and re-throw it.
+[Boost.Exception](https://www.boost.org/doc/libs/1_72_0/libs/exception/doc/motivation.html) offers `boost::exception` which derives from `std::exception` and allows one to add arbitrary information to an exception in flight.

-## Keep the actual throwing code out of the hot code path
+## Keep throwing code out of the hot code path

-Throwing an exception in an otherwise small function may prevent the optimiser from inlining this function, because of the additional code generated by the throwing path.
-However, inlining the throwing code makes no sense, since the throw should never trigger on the hot path anyway.
+Throwing an exception in an otherwise small function may prevent the optimiser from inlining this function.
+There is additional code generated by the throwing path, even if it is rarely triggered, which is normally part of the function body.
+However, inlining the code for the throwing path makes no sense, since the throw happens exceptionally rarely.

-One can help the optimiser in these situations by wrapping the throw in a small function, e.g. `throw_exception(std::exception const& e)` and mark it with a suitable compiler-specific attribute so that it is never inlined.
-Such a function is provided by [Boost.Exception](https://www.boost.org/doc/libs/1_72_0/libs/exception/doc/throw_exception.html).
+To help the optimiser in these situations one can wrap the throw in a small function, e.g. `throw_exception(std::exception const& e)` and mark it with a suitable compiler-specific attribute so that it is never inlined.
+Such a function is readily provided by [Boost.Exception](https://www.boost.org/doc/libs/1_72_0/libs/exception/doc/throw_exception.html).

 ## Support compilation with exceptions disabled

-If your code throws exceptions at all, it will not compile when exceptions are turned off (the flag `-fno-exceptions` turns off exceptions completely in gcc and clang).
-As a library developer, you also want your code to compile when exceptions are turned off, since this makes your library useful for more people.
-At the very least, it helps you to see how much extra performance you loose by using exceptions and whether you need to do something about it (the difference can be reduced by keeping exceptions out of hot code paths).
+If your code throws exceptions at all, it will not compile when exceptions are turned off in the compiler (for example, the flag `-fno-exceptions` turns off exceptions completely in gcc and clang).
+As a library developer, you should be interested in supporting compilation without exceptions, [since this makes your library useful for more people](https://stackoverflow.com/questions/691168/how-much-footprint-does-c-exception-handling-add).
+At the very least, it helps you to see whether you currently loose performance by using exceptions and whether you need to do something about it (often implementations can be manually optimised to keep the cost small).

-Again, [Boost.Exception](https://www.boost.org/doc/libs/1_72_0/libs/exception/doc/BOOST_THROW_EXCEPTION.html) has a beautiful solution ready: if you consistently use the macro `BOOST_THROW_EXCEPTION` or the function `boost::throw_exception` instead of naked throws (which also has performance benefits as previously mentioned), your code will compile with exceptions disabled.
-The library will detect this and call a user-defined implementation of `void throw_exception( std::exception const& e , boost::source_location const& l)` for your program in this case, which must abort or exit the program, but can do some custom error logging before.
+Again, [Boost.Exception](https://www.boost.org/doc/libs/1_72_0/libs/exception/doc/BOOST_THROW_EXCEPTION.html) has a beautiful solution ready: if you consistently use the macro `BOOST_THROW_EXCEPTION` or the function `boost::throw_exception` instead of naked throws (which also has performance benefits as previously mentioned), your code will compile even when exceptions are disabled.
+The library will detect this and call a user-defined implementation of `void throw_exception( std::exception const& e , boost::source_location const& l)` for your program instead, which must terminate the program but can run error logging or clean up code before.

 Boost.Histogram uses Boost.Exception everywhere.
-This allows me to benchmark it with and without exceptions enabled (and hence I know about the 10-15 % difference in performance).
-The implementation of `void throw_exception( std::exception const& e, boost::source_location const& l)` in the tests and benchmarks reports about the exception and then aborts the program.
+This allows me to benchmark it with and without exceptions enabled (and thus I know about the 10-15 % difference in performance).
+The simple implementation of `void throw_exception( std::exception const& e, boost::source_location const& l)` in the tests and benchmarks reports where the exception has occured and then aborts the program.
 ```
 void throw_exception(std::exception const& e, boost::source_location const& l) {
   std::cerr << l.file_name() << ":" << l.line() << ":" << l.column() << ": exception in '"